Roger Dingledine

-Roger Dingledine is an American computer scientist known for having co-founded the Tor Project.
-A student of mathematics, computer science, and electrical engineering, Dingledine is also known by the pseudonym arma.
-As of December 2016, he continues in a leadership role with the Tor Project, as a project Leader, Director, and Research Director.
+Roger Dingledine is an American computer scientist who co-founded the Tor Project.
+An MIT graduate in mathematics, computer science, and electrical engineering, Dingledine is also known by the pseudonym arma.
+As of December 2016, he is Project Leader, Director, and Research Director at the Tor Project.

 Education

 Dingledine graduated from MIT with Bachelor of Science degrees in Mathematics and Computer Science and Engineering in 2000.
 He later obtained a Master of Engineering in Electrical Engineering and Computer Science from MIT.